 Lowery added, “The first one is the hardest. ...
 It’s for the greater good.”

 And goldens are nothing if not social, adaptable and quick to make friends and become a member of a family.

 “They are friendly, they love everybody, very loyal and laid-back,” said Davis, a member of the rescue group’s board of directors.

 So far this year, the group has rescued 26 goldens and is taking on more.
-They are taken in from shelters in the South that have a PTS policy Put To Sleep, Davis said.
-Davis’s wife, Barb, and other members comb Facebook and craigslist and scoop up any goldens and golden retriever mix dogs listed for adoption.
+The dogs are taken in from shelters in the South that have a PTS policy — Put To Sleep, Davis said.
+Davis’s wife, Barb, and other members comb Facebook and Craigslist and scoop up any goldens and golden retriever mix dogs listed for adoption.

 “That’s scary,” Barb Davis said of seeing listings for free dogs.
 Who knows what fate they’ll meet?
 Nope, Barb Davis said, the rescue group will take them and find them a good home.

 Once the dogs are with the group, they are spayed or neutered, vaccinated, get medical treatment and in some cases, learn how to be a dog.